eirproject/eir/DOCS.md

     * `n-tuple`
   * `nil`
   * `mapclass`
-  * `tupclass`
   * `contlist`

 ### Pseudo-types

-#### The `mapclass` and `tupclass` pseudo-types
+#### The `mapclass` pseudo-type

-`mapclass` and `tupclass` are special "pseudo-types".
-When the compiler infers or gets informed that a map or a tuple will always adhere to a given type signature at a location, it can promote the given `map` or `tuple` into there pseudo-types.
+`mapclass` is a special "pseudo-type".
+When the compiler infers or gets informed that a map will always adhere to a given type signature at a location, it can promote the given `map` into its pseudo-type.
 When these types leave the locations where their type can be inferred, they get transparently demoted into their normal types.

-A normal use-case for `mapclass` would be Elixirs structs, and `tupclass` would be Erlangs records.
+A normal use-case for `mapclass` would be Elixirs structs.

 From the host language, these look completely identical to their non-pseudo counterparts.